 |Reviewed By||Date||Rating||Strength||Flavoring||Taste||Room Note|

 The dry, barely buttery sweet, woody, earthy, sharp, spicy, mildly smoky, very floral, herbal, vegetative Izmir is the lead component in terms of effect.
-The bright Virginia provides a lot of citrus, grass, bread, a little wood, and a few small drops of honey as a fairly close competitor.
-The rich, deep vodka based whipped cream topping sublimates and cohesively works with the varietals, taming many rough edges, and offering a consistent mildly sweet, creamy flavor to the sweet and savory tobaccos.
+The bright Virginia provides a lot of tart and tangy citrus, grass, bread, floralness, a little wood, and a few small drops of sugar and honey as a fairly close competitor.
+The potent vodka based whipped cream topping sublimates and cohesively works with the varietals, taming many rough edges, and offering a very consistent mildly sweet, creamy flavor to the sweet and savory tobaccos.
 The strength almost reaches the medium level, while the taste barely reaches that mark.
 The nic-hit is nearly as potent as the strength threshold.
 It does gather a little more potency half way through the bowl.
 Won’t bite or get harsh, but the spice content may tingle the tongue of a fast puffer.
 I recommend a moderate puffing cadence.
-Burns cool and clean at a reasonable pace.
+Well balanced, it burns cool and clean at a reasonable pace with a deep richness.
 Leaves little dampness in the bowl, and doesn’t require many relights.
 Has a pleasantly lingering after taste and room note.
 It’s almost a semi-aromatic, and is a comfortable all day smoke with some depth and body.
 Three and a half stars.

 4 people found this review helpful.